 - Wildlife observation (chamois, golden eagles…)

-- Paragliding, for a 360° view over the cirque from the air.
-Note, flying over the cirque is prohibited.
+- Paragliding, for a 360° view of the cirque from the air.
+Note, overflight of the cirque is prohibited.

 5. Preparing your visit